 |Date Policy Took Effect||27 July 2009|

-The Vice-Chancellor's Advisory Group (VCAG) has agreed on a range of initiatives to further streamline the travel bookings process, beginning 14 June 2021.
-This Policy/Procedure should be read in conjunction with the memo issued by VCAG.
+The Senior Leadership Team (SLT) has agreed on a range of initiatives to further streamline the travel bookings process, beginning 14 June 2021.
+This Policy/Procedure should be read in conjunction with the memo issued by SLT.

-This policy applies to all staff, students, Council members and any other University representatives travelling at the expense of the University and controlled entities of the University.
-Where this policy conflicts with the terms of an individual employment contract, the employment contract will take precedence.
+This Policy applies to all staff, students, Council members and any other University representatives travelling at the expense of the University.
+Where this Policy conflicts with the terms of an individual employment contract, the employment contract will take precedence.

-- Staff, students, Council members of the University of Otago and its controlled entities as well as any other persons travelling at the expense of the University and controlled entities of the University.
+- Staff, students, Council members of the University of Otago as well as any other persons travelling at the expense of the University.

 - Travel and accommodation expenditure should be economical and efficient, having regard to purpose, distance, time, urgency, personal health, security and safety considerations.
 The principles of a justified business purpose, and moderate and conservative expenditure, are particularly relevant

 - Similar principles of justification to those above in (a), should be applied to the environmental cost of travel.
 In particular, the impact of greenhouse gas emissions from air travel on climate change should be considered carefully.

 - Where a provision in this policy is inconsistent with the provisions in an employment agreement, the employment agreement will apply.

 - Before booking travel, travellers and travel arrangers should ensure that they have obtained the necessary approvals as required by their respective divisional travel approval processes.